-The school is well equipped to manage most emergencies.
-In the event of a serious emergency, we will call 911.
-The children will practice emergency procedures and fire drills throughout the year.
-Should we ever need to leave our facility in the event of a serious emergency on the campus, we will transport the children as soon as safely possible to the lower parking lot of Collins Hill Park on Collins Hill Road (near the school).
-A Director will remain with the children until they are safely delivered to their parents.
+Should we ever need to leave our facility in the event of a serious emergency on the campus, such as a power failure that affects climate control or causes structural damage, we will transport the children to the lower parking lot of Collins Hill Park on Collins Hill Road (next to the school) and parents will be notified via the Emergency Contact information provided in Transparent Classroom.
+The Head of School and/or other designated staff members will remain with the children until they are safely delivered to their parents.